Jeongyeon-Choi/jeongyeon-choi.github.io/_projects/2_project.md

 - Short biography
 - Gallery of artworks

-Clicking an artwork leads to a detailed item page showing images and the full set of **Dublin Core metadata**, providing rich context for interpretation and discovery.
+Clicking an artwork leads to a detailed item page showing images and the full set of **Dublin Core metadata**.

 ---